schoenbergerb/noscrape/README.md

-> This repository will be replaced with a new implementation in the near future:
+> This repository will be replaced with a new implementation in the near future:<br />
 > go to **https://github.com/noscrape** for more informations

 <br />